Christian Chapman: Run to the Hills!

 September 17 - December 17, 2023

 Through these playful encounters, he builds a new arbour for Indigenous audiences, a space where the subtle humour of Indigenous experience and familiar symbols of popular culture coexist seamlessly.
-Viewers are invited into this realm, which opens with sharp yet recognizable crossings, showing how the lines between these connected worlds are always changing.
+Viewers are gently invited into this realm, which opens with sharp yet recognizable crossings, showing how the lines between these connected worlds are always changing.

-Chapman draws on the styles of visual art icons such as, Woodland School, Mishomis Norval Morrisseau and the American Pop artist Andy Warhol, bending them through his own unique lens.
-With a heartfelt appreciation for Anishinaabe story forms, his reinterpretations are brave, inventive and cheeky, forever connected to all the storytellers who came before him.
-By bringing in humour, satire, and critical analysis, Chapman sustains the Woodland style’s lasting influence for a new generation of Anishinaabe creators.
+Chapman draws on the styles of visual art icons, Woodland School, Mishomis Norval Morrisseau and the American Pop artist Andy Warhol, bending them through his own unique lens.
+With profound affection for Anishinaabe story forms from where the North Shore sleeps, his reinterpretations are brave, inventive and cheeky.
+Bounded perpetually to every storyteller in his family preceding him.
+By bringing in belly laughs, mischief, and critical analysis, Chapman keeps the Woodland style’s pull alive for the next wave of Anishinaabe makers.

 Curated by